isa-camss/CAMSS-RDF-Conversor/README.md

 <div>This <b>camssXLS2RDF</b> CAMSS Utilities notebook is a module that takes a spread-sheet from <a href="https://ec.europa.eu/eusurvey/home/welcome">EUSurvey</a>, in xls, xlsm or csv formats and transforms them into RDF files.<br>

-It is an automated conversor designed to take any CAMSS Tools outputs from the EUSurvey platform.<br>
+It is an automated conversor designed to take any CAMSS Assessment Solutions outputs from the EUSurvey platform.<br>

-CAMSS Tools include several scenarios for the evaluation of standards and specifications, and ease the delivery of CAMSS Assessments grouped per scenario.<br><br>
+CAMSS Assessment Solutions include several scenarios for the evaluation of standards and specifications, and ease the delivery of CAMSS Assessments grouped per scenario.<br><br>
 <h3>How do spread-sheets look like?</h3><br>
-    Spread-sheets are labelled        <center>Content_Export_XXXScenario_vVVV _NAME</center><br>        (VVV: three characters for the version Tool, XXX: three characters for the Scenario, NAME: naming of the CAMSS Assessment Scenario -which should be a representative name).<br>
+    Spread-sheets are labelled        <center>Content_Export_XXXScenario_vVVV _NAME</center><br>        (VVV: three characters for the Solution version, XXX: three characters for the Scenario, NAME: naming of the CAMSS Assessment Scenario -which should be a representative name).<br>
 <center><img src="img/EUSurvey_output.png"/></center>
 <h3>And then?</h3><br>
     Once the CAMSS Assessments are processed (<i>step I</i> and <i>step II</i>), RDF files are stored locally in your machine in the 'out' folder (inside the project folder) in the respective subfolders 'ass' (Assessments), 'crit' (Criteria and Scenarios) and 'specs' (standards and/or specifications) in the NQuads format, ready to be shared in CELLAR TripleStore. <br><br>Moreover, subfolders will contain the populated CAMSS Knowledge Graph: that is, the CAMSS Assessments Graphs, the CAMSS Scenarios and Critera Graphs and the Specifications Graphs, respectively.<br><br>